x86-64/frozen/README.md

 Architecture of frozen based on Unix philosophy of simple parts and clean interfaces.
 This allows usage of existing modules in various places.
 If some functionality not present, you can write it and connect it to frozen.
 There is no limit on language to use - if it can compile to shared library - it is very likely to work properly.
+And even more - ZeroMQ module allow any language to be embedded into processing pipeline.

 Capabilities
 -------------

-* Fuse filesystem for input and output
-* Storage in memory or file
-* Memory caches
+* Two kinds of api: flexible and fast
+* Zero-copy everywhere it possible
+* Processing modules: regular expressions, switch, hashes, structures and many more
+* IO modules: fuse, ZeroMQ, file, memory, sockets
-* Indexes, lookup tables
+* Can be used to construct common data structures: cache, index, lookup tables
-* Pack/unpack from defined structure
-* Ipc
-* Load balancing
+* Load balancing modules
-* Benchmarks
+* Benchmarking and measurements

 Rationale
 --------